 [For more on the children of the Devil and the unforgivable sin, see commentary on Matt.
-12:31].(top)
+12:31.]

-“Now the custom of the priests.”
-This “custom” had nothing to do with the Law of Moses, yet by this time it had become a custom.
+“Now the rule of the priests.”
+This “rule” had nothing to do with the Law of Moses, yet by this time it had become a custom.
 This is more evidence of priestly greed.
 The fork with three prongs could bring out a lot of meat.(top)

 “All that the fork brought up the priest would take.”
 Now we see why the fork had three teeth, to be able to bring up more meat.

 “This is what they did in Shiloh to all the Israelites.”
 The priests were taking advantage of the people.(top)

 “Let the fat first be burned, yes, burned into smoke.”
 Many of the worshipers knew enough of the Law of Moses to know that what the priests were doing was not according to the Law, but the priests would have had a small army of priests and Levites at the Tabernacle and had the manpower to bully the worshipers.
 For the translation, “burned into smoke,” see commentary on Exodus 29:13.(top)

 |1Sa 2:17||- (top)|